Privacy Policy

 We will only disclose your personal data to:

-• school officials (instructors and administrators) for them to conduct their educational responsibilities, including individuals who work for the LMS provider and, where applicable, at the organization offering the LMS experience;
+- School officials (instructors and administrators) for them to conduct their educational responsibilities, including individuals who work for the LMS provider and, where applicable, at the organization offering the LMS experience;

-• government officials, as required by law, such as to comply with a subpoena, or similar legal process or when we believe in good faith that disclosure is necessary to protect our rights (including in legal proceedings), protect your safety or the safety of others, investigate fraud, or respond to a government request; and
+- Government officials, as required by law, such as to comply with a subpoena, or similar legal process or when we believe in good faith that disclosure is necessary to protect our rights (including in legal proceedings), protect your safety or the safety of others, investigate fraud, or respond to a government request; and

-• trusted service providers who work on our behalf, do not have an independent use of the information we disclose to them, and have agreed to adhere to the rules set forth in this privacy statement.
+- Trusted service providers who work on our behalf, do not have an independent use of the information we disclose to them, and have agreed to adhere to the rules set forth in this privacy statement.

 We will retain User-Provided Information for as long as you use the Software and for a reasonable time thereafter.

-IV.
-Your Consent
+V. Your Consent

 By using our Services you signify that you agree with the terms of our current Privacy Policy.
 If you do not agree with any terms in this Privacy Policy, please discontinue use.